sebastian89n/code-learning-hub/jakarta-ee/README.md

 ### Common Jakarta EE Technologies

-1. **Servlets:** Servlets are Java components that handle HTTP requests and provide dynamic web content.
-They are a fundamental building block of Java web applications.
+1. **JMS (Jakarta Messaging):** JMS is an API for messaging, enabling asynchronous communication between distributed components in a Java application.

 2. **JPA (Jakarta Persistence):** JPA is a standard for Object-Relational Mapping (ORM) in Java, making it easier to interact with relational databases.

-3. **JMS (Jakarta Messaging):** JMS is an API for messaging, enabling asynchronous communication between distributed components in a Java application.
+3. **Servlet (Jakarta Servlet):** Servlets are Java components that handle HTTP requests and provide dynamic web content.
+They are a fundamental building block of Java web applications.

 4. **JAX-RS (Jakarta RESTful Web Services):** JAX-RS provides a framework for building RESTful web services in Jakarta